RTechAI/forgeui-hw-st7789-284x76-wide/README.md

 The dependency provides support for the unusual 76×284 ST7789 panel geometry used by this project.

-The library is third-party software and remains subject to its own copyright and license terms.
-It is not part of the ForgeUI-authored source code.
+The library is an external third-party dependency and remains subject to its own copyright and license terms.
+It is not part of the ForgeUI-authored source code; its attribution must be retained.